anurag-verma-india/You-Dont-Know-JS/get-started/ch1.md

 Let's set the record straight.

 Backwards compatibility means that once something is accepted as valid JS, there will not be a future change to the language that causes that code to become invalid JS.
-Code written in 1995—however primitive or limited it may have been!—should still work today.
-As TC39 members often proclaim, "we don't break the web!"
+Code written in 1995—however primitive or limited it may have been!—should still work today. ==As TC39 members often proclaim, "we don't break the web!"==

 The idea is that JS developers can write code with confidence that their code won't stop working unpredictably because a browser update is released.
 This makes the decision to choose JS for a program a more wise and safe investment, for years into the future.

 That "guarantee" is no small thing.
 Maintaining backwards compatibility, stretched out across almost 25 years of the language's history, creates an enormous burden and a whole slew of unique challenges.
 You'd be hard pressed to find many other examples in computing of such a commitment to backwards compatibility.

 The costs of sticking to this principle should not be casually dismissed.
-It necessarily creates a very high bar to including changing or extending the language; any decision becomes effectively permanent, mistakes and all.
-Once it's in JS, it can't be taken out because it might break programs, even if we'd really, really like to remove it!
+It necessarily creates a very high bar to including changing or extending the language; any decision becomes effectively permanent, mistakes and all. ==Once it's in JS, it can't be taken out because it might break programs, even if we'd really, really like to remove it!==

 There are some small exceptions to this rule.
 JS has had some backwards-incompatible changes, but TC39 is extremely cautious in doing so.
 They study existing code on the web (via browser data gathering) to estimate the impact of such breakage, and browsers ultimately decide and vote on whether they're willing to take the heat from users for a very small-scale breakage weighed against the benefits of fixing or improving some aspect of the language for many more sites (and users).